Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Results

 One limitation of our compound-replicate evaluation is that representation learning strategies that incorporate information about chemical compounds (i.e., both \methodnameabbrev{} and CLIP) may potentially overfit to compounds seen during training, which may result in a poorer representation of phenotypes induced by new, unseen compounds.
-To test this, we constructed an independent, OOD test dataset of wells treated with $184$ compounds unseen during training (Figure~\ref{fig:tgt2_stratification}C).
+To test this, we constructed an independent, OOD test dataset of wells treated with $184$ compounds unseen during training (Fig~\ref{fig:tgt2_stratification}C).
 We sampled these wells from the Compound plates of the JUMP-CP cpg0016 dataset and evaluated whether models trained on the Target-2 plates could still identify reproducible effects in images across these unseen compounds.
-In the \nntrain{} dataset, we still included the $301$ compounds seen during training of representation learning models, in addition to the $184$ new unseen compounds, but the \nntest{} set was comprised of only the $184$ new compounds (Figure~\ref{fig:tgt2_stratification}C).
-This scheme not only increases the difficulty of the retrieval task, because more perturbation labels are possible, but should also penalize representation learning models that overfit to compounds seen during training, because these are included as possible labels for predicting the compound treatment of new, unseen compounds.
+To make this retrieval task more challenging, we allowed our nearest neighbor classifiers to retrieve for unseen compounds, compounds seen during training.
+We did this by curating a \nntest{} set that only consists of the $184$ seen compounds, but including both seen and unseen compounds in the \nntrain{} dataset (for a total of $485$ compounds, $301$ seen and $184$ unseen).

-We observed that the baseline representation learning methods, SimCLR and CLIP, were not robust when evaluated on compounds unseen in the training dataset, resulting in accuracies well below that of CellProfiler features, despite being originally superior on seen compounds (Figure~\ref{fig:results}D).
-While CellProfiler features had an NSB accuracy of 3.53\% and an NSS of 1.66\%, SimCLR resulted in an NSB of 2.17\% and an NSS of 0.72\%, while CLIP had an NSB of 2.33\% and an NSS of 0.99\%.
-In contrast, \methodnameabbrev{} performed significantly better than the CellProfiler, SimCLR, and CLIP baselines on unseen compounds, achieving an NSB of 4.92\% and an NSS of 2.15\% (Figure~\ref{fig:results}D; Table~\ref{tab:tgt2_results}).
-These results demonstrate that incorporating information about perturbations into representation learning yields improvements in image representations that generalize to new, unseen perturbations.
+We observed that the baseline representation learning methods largely were not robust on compounds unseen in the training dataset, resulting in accuracies mostly well below that of CellProfiler features, despite being originally superior on seen compounds (Fig~\ref{fig:results}D).
+While CellProfiler features had an NSB accuracy of 3.53\% and an NSS of 1.66\%, SimCLR resulted in an NSB of 2.17\% and an NSS of 0.72\%, CLIP had an NSB of 2.33\% and an NSS of 0.99\%, OpenPhenom had a NSB of 2.69\% and a NSS of 0.97\%, and DINOv3 had an NSB of 2.75\% and a NSS of 1.79\%.
+In contrast, \methodnameabbrev{} performed significantly better than all baselines on unseen compounds, achieving an NSB of 4.92\% and an NSS of 2.15\% (Fig~\ref{fig:results}D; \nameref{S6_Table}).
+These results demonstrate that incorporating information about perturbations into representation learning yields improvements generalization to new, unseen perturbations.
+We note unlike the out-of-distribution experiments with POS-CTL wells (which held out sources from training), we perform above random guessing with unseen compounds, suggesting that generalizing to unseen compounds is less challenging than generalizing to unseen sources.